bmabsout/Thesis/src/chapters/00_introduction.typ

 == Key Contributions

-This thesis makes the following primary contributions to robot learning:

-=== Unified Framework Analysis
-We provide the first systematic analysis demonstrating that expressivity and deployment challenges stem from similar underlying issues in multi-objective constraint satisfaction.
-This insight simplifies the conceptual landscape and enables integrated solution approaches, as detailed in @chap:problem_formulation.

-=== Objective Taxonomy and Treatment Framework
-We introduce a comprehensive taxonomy of objectives in robot learning—general objectives, behavioral objectives, and universal behavioral objectives—with appropriate treatment mechanisms for each category.
-This taxonomy clarifies when to use explicit composition versus architectural integration, detailed in @chap:foundations.

-=== Fulfillment Priority Logic (FPL)
-We develop Fulfillment Priority Logic, a formal specification language that enables practitioners to express complex objective relationships through continuous logic while preserving semantic meaning throughout the optimization process, detailed in @chap:fpl.

-=== Architectural Integration Framework
-We present Conditioning for Action Policy Smoothness (CAPS), demonstrating how universal behavioral objectives can be integrated directly into policy architectures rather than through reward engineering, achieving superior performance with simplified specification, as detailed in @chap:ubo.

-=== Robust Deployment Framework
-We introduce Anchor Critics, a multi-fulfillment adaptation framework that preserves semantic anchoring during sim-to-real transfer, enabling robust real-world deployment while maintaining interpretability, detailed in @chap:adaptation_anchors.

-=== Real-World Validation
-We provide comprehensive empirical validation including the first reinforcement learning system to outperform classical PID controllers in real quadrotor deployment, achieving 50-80% power reductions and demonstrating practical viability, empirically demonstrated across chapters detailing FPL (@chap:fpl), CAPS (@chap:ubo), and Anchor Critics (@chap:adaptation_anchors).
++ *Taxonomy of the Intent-to-Reality Gap* — Identifies the aspects usually overlooked in robot-learning literature (objective expressiveness, behavioural preservation, deployment constraints) and organises them into a coherent taxonomy that complements traditional foci on reward maximisation and sim-to-real transfer.

++ *Fulfilment-Centric Specification (FPL)* — Introduces Fulfilment Priority Logic and the Balanced Policy Gradient algorithm, providing an expressive, differentiable language for multi-objective intent.
+Thus, allowing the unification of a large portion of the contributions in this thesis.

++ *Universal Behavioural Objectives* — Defines cross-domain objectives such as smoothness and stability (Lyapunov safety) and supplies general integration techniques—including CAPS—that embed these objectives directly in policy architecture.

++ *Adaptation as Specification* — Presents Anchor Critics, reframing on-the-fly adaptation as a multi-fulfilment optimisation that preserves simulation intent and averts catastrophic forgetting during real-world fine-tuning.

++ *Embedded-System Architecture* — Combines asymmetric actor–critic sizing with the SwaNNFlight firmware stack, enabling resource-aware deployment and hot-swappable neural controllers on real-time hardware.

 == Empirical Results

 Our approach achieves significant quantitative improvements across multiple domains:

-- *Sample Efficiency*: Up to 6.4× speedup on LunarLander and 5.6× speedup on Hopper compared to baseline methods, with FPL consistently outperforming state-of-the-art algorithms like SAC and CrossQ @fpl2025
+- *Sample Efficiency*: Up to 5$times$ faster learning than Soft Actor Critic on standard Gymnasium benchmark tasks @fpl2025
+- *Training Stability*: Across Gymnasium benchmarks the standard deviation of learning curves is reduced by 40–50\%, indicating more repeatable training runs @fpl2025
 - *Energy Consumption*: Almost 80% power reductions in quadrotor control demonstrated through CAPS regularization @caps2021
 - *Deployment Success*: 100% flight-worthy controllers in real-world quadrotor deployment through our RE+AL framework @how_to_train_your_quadrotor
-- *Training Consistency*: 100% successful sim-to-real transfer with reproducible training pipeline
+- *Training Consistency*: 100% successful sim-to-real transfers with reproducible training runs, and 40–50\% lower reward variance across Gymnasium benchmarks @how_to_train_your_quadrotor @fpl2025
 - *Transfer Robustness*: Up to 50% power consumption reduction during sim-to-real adaptation using Anchor Critics @anchor_critics

 == Scope and Limitations